ChispiDEV/ChispiDEV/README.md

 ---
 ## Fun Facts
-🎮 Gamer with over 500 hours in Stardew Valley
+🎮 Gamer with over 500 hours in Stardew Valley.
-✈️ Former support specialist at Riot Games
+✈️ Former support specialist at Riot Games.
-🐶 Dog mom to "Riven" and "Haru"
+🐶 Dog mom to "Riven" and "Haru".
-🎨 Avid knitter and nail artist
+🎨 Avid knitter and nail artist.
 🌍 Studying Japanese to fulfil one of my dreams, to visit Kumamoto, where the One Piece statues are!

 ---